seancaulfield/pidesktop/berry.md

 As of this writing you can choose the official Raspian distribution, but you can also choose other options like OpenELEC, Ubuntu Mate, or RetroPie.
 For these instructions we'll assume you choose Raspian Stretch which when testing these instructions took 4 minutes to download and install.
 Press OK to reboot and when the menu come up click Edit Menu (you have 10 seconds).

 Before you boot Raspian for the first time, it is recommended to shorten the wait time of Berryboot so reboots work well.
-Click Edit Config, select the cmdline.txt tab and edit the boot menu timeout value.
-If you are quick with your mouse 1 second works, if you're not sure try 3 seconds.
+Click Edit Config, select the cmdline.txt tab and edit the boot menu timeout value to 3-5 seconds.
 You can set your new image to boot by default, click on Exit to reboot into Raspian.

 You may never need to touch Berryboot again, it will boot into your new Raspian image every time as is.
 If you want to install other OS images you can learn more about [Berryboot](https://berryterminal.com/doku.php/berryboot) and try it.

 Install the pidesktop package
 -----------------------------
+Good practice would be to [update Raspian via apt-get](https://www.raspberrypi.org/documentation/raspbian/updating.md) and while those instructions work, using a higher-level `apt` with the following commands is growing in popularity:
+- `sudo apt update`
+- `sudo apt full-upgrade`

-Good practice at this point would be to [update Raspian via apt](https://www.raspberrypi.org/documentation/raspbian/updating.md) and then with your browser hit [pidesktop github](http://github.com/hoopsurfer/pidesktop) to download the .deb package.
-Install the pidesktop-base package using the command `sudo dpkg -i pidesktop-base.deb` and reboot, check all is well with `pd-check` and you should see commands added, new services, and RTC clock updated.
-You can then `shutdown now` and use the new pi-desktop power control - the blue led will flash for about 30 seconds and then full power off.
+Now you can go to the [pidesktop github](http://github.com/hoopsurfer/pidesktop) to download the .deb package from your browser.
+Install the pidesktop-base package using the command `sudo dpkg -i pidesktop-base.deb` and reboot, check all is well with `pd-check` and you should see your firmware & kernel versions, new commands added, new services, and RTC clock updated, and finally a summary of the installed pidesktop package.

-Best Feature: You can safely and quickly shutdown via the power button by holding it down for 2 seconds!
+**NOTE: CHECK CAREFULLY THAT FIRMWARE IN `pd-check` IS DATED 2018-04-09 OR NEWER!
+Until an April firmware update makes into the official upgrade process you will need to run `rpi-update` to install a newer build of firmware with fixes that this solution depends on.
+Shutdown and restart and recheck that you have newer firmware with the `pd-check` command again.

+Now you can then hit the case power button for 2 seconds and your Pi should immediately shutdown.
+You can issue `shutdown now` or `reboot` (or the equivalent) and the case led will flash until reboot has started (~10 secs) or longer for shutdown (~30 secs) get to full power off.